 Episode 1/5: The three founders Danielle Dogget, Lynx Guimond and John Porras talk to me (Peggy Merkur).
-I visited the shipyard of Ceiba in January 2022 when I was a teacher at High Seas High School .
+I visited her in January 2022 while taking a few days off teaching at High Seas High School in Costa Rica.

-Costa Rica - Magic of biodiversity and contrast of opposites
+Costa Rica – the magic of biodiversity and contrasting opposites

-When such projects arise and friends of mine are also on site, then sometimes wishes can come true.
-Yes, I was actually there and smelled the freshly cut guapinol wood, explored the 45 meter long Ceiba inside, got to know the enthusiasts, business people, traditional sailors and craftsmen personally for four days.
+When projects like this come about and when friends of mine are also there, then sometimes wishes can come true.
+Yes, I was actually there and smelled the freshly cut guapinol wood, explored the 45 meter long ceiba inside, got to know the enthusiasts, business people, traditional sailors and craftsmen personally for four days.

-I took some days off and discovered SailCargo.inc in person.
-Back in Costa Rica, Longo Mai with High Seas High School, an amazing sailing classroom project on the 28th of January, 2022.
-The weather was sunny, I was a bit tired but in happy thoughts:
+I took a few days off and discovered SailCargo Inc. personally.
+Back in Costa Rica, Longo Mai with High Seas High School, an amazing sailing class project on January 28th, 2022.
+The weather was sunny, I was a bit tired but with happy thoughts:

-Looking back in the village community of Longo Mai, in the heart of Costa Rica, I sat meditating and wrote in the shade of my host family's porch.
-We were eco-tourists here, and apparently, by the way, part of the good-natured village community.
-In the evenings, small, self-written letters often traveled from host family to host family, with lovely messages, thoughts, and greetings.
-The days began with tropical bird sounds and a mixture of crowing roosters, so I was waking up in the "green lung" of Del Monte, experienced growing environmental protection, dived deeper into everyday life with Pura Vida!
+I lived in the village of Longo Mais in the heart of Costa Rica, meditating and writing these lines in the shade of my host family’s porch.
+We were ecotourists here and also part of the good-natured village community.
+In the evenings, small, self-written letters often traveled from host family to host family with loving messages, thoughts and greetings.
+The days began with tropical birdsong and a mix of crowing roosters.
+So I woke up in the „green lungs“ of Del Monte, experienced growing environmental protection, immersed myself more deeply in everyday life with Pura Vida!

-The chickens clucked around us.
-The dogs jumped and barked along the dusty main road and the branching side paths of Longo Mai.
-But I didn't just encounter pets.
-Bats fluttered through the front gardens early in the morning.
-All sorts of dazzling species of lizards crossed the path, and luckily the snakes hid in the rampant thicket.
-Dozens of crickets started a chirping concert in the evenings, to which thousands of mosquitoes danced.
-Instead of vast landscapes of lifeless monocultures, we were surrounded by infinitely lush green plants and red-brown, hearty, earthy color nuances.
-Five percent of the world's biodiversity can be found in this small country, which is comparatively the size of Switzerland.
-Renewable energy accounts for more than 90% of total electricity generation.
-The strictest nature conservation regulations are applied to 30% of the landscape, which is subject to the strictest nature conservation regulations, and by 2030, 60 percent of the land area is to be forested again.
-A paradise with a lot of role model characters.
-But everyday life also showed me that, in some areas, plastic waste is burned in the gardens in a worrying way.
-Like numerous small breadcrumb trails, the rubbish on the roadsides.
-The traces of human existence were clear despite the direct wilderness.
+Chickens cackled all around us.
+The dogs jumped and barked along Longo Mai’s dusty main road and branching byways.
+But it wasn’t just pets that I encountered.
+Bats fluttered through the front yards early in the morning.
+All sorts of dazzling species of lizards crossed the path, and luckily the snakes hid in the overgrown thicket.
+In the evening, dozens of crickets started a chirping concert, to which thousands of mosquitoes danced.
+Instead of vast landscapes of lifeless monocultures, we were surrounded by infinitely rich green and reddish-brown, hearty earthy color nuances.
+Five percent of the world’s biodiversity can be found in the small country, which is comparatively as large as Switzerland.
+Renewable energies account for more than 90% of all electricity generation.
+30% of the landscape subject to the most stringent conservation regulations will have the most stringent conservation regulations applied, and by 2030, 60 percent of land area will be reforested.
+A paradise with many role models.
+But everyday life has also shown me that in some areas plastic waste is being burned in the gardens in a worrying way.
+The rubbish lies along the roadsides like numerous small breadcrumb trails.
+The traces of human existence were clear despite the immediate wilderness.